 I wouldn’t have been able to navigate the Batson family without the assistance of Barbara Croucher’s fascinating writing, and the discovery of the fabulous new book (with amazing photos and illustrations) by Rowan Whimster, published in 2020 by the Friends of Holy Cross Church, Ramsbury.

 There are memorials to the family in Holy Cross Church and churchyard.
-As and when I make it there for a look around, I’ll add photos to this account.
+Frank’s ashes were interred in Holy Cross churchyard in 1931.
 Information from a register produced by Jane Handford is on the Ramsbury web page of findagrave.com.
 This is searchable by name or surname.

 In the 1851 census Alfred and Mary Elizabeth Batson and their five children were listed as resident in ‘Babbicombe’, Devon.
 By 1861 and living in Ramsbury, the rapidly increasing family included ‘Francis C’, aged 2, born in the village.